 Nigeria: Extremist attacks hit school attendance (21 May 2013)

 EI [Education International] has strongly condemned attacks on Nigerian schools, teachers and students that have kept 15,000 children away from school since last February.
 News of the attacks by Boko Haram (BH) extremists came from IRIN, the news service of the UN Office for the Coordination of Humanitarian Affairs.
 The attacks on state schools in the Borno State, North-Eastern Nigeria, have continued.

-Most of the children are primary school students, according to the official.
-Thus far Boko Haram (BH) has burned or destroyed 50 of the state’s 175 schools, he said.
-Teachers in the state confirmed the estimate.
+Most of the affected children are primary school students, according to a Borno State Ministry of Education spokesman.
+So far, BH has burned or destroyed 50 of the state’s 175 schools, he said.
+Teachers in the state have confirmed the numbers.

 Students are staying at home for fear of attack, or being transferred to private Islamic schools, known in the north as Islamiyya.
 On 6 May, state schools were officially to reopen following a six-week break, but many have stayed closed, as officials and teachers fear attack.

 The Kenya National Union of Teachers yesterday asked teachers in schools bordering the Kenya-Somali border to stay away until the government guarantees them of security.

 This is after five people among them a school teacher were killed last Saturday during the attack on two police posts by Al Shabaab militants …